vele616/monorepo/packages/jobboard/website/content/jobs/junior-project-manager-piggy-llc-pnCqE.md

 jobType: "other"

 companyWebsite: "https://piggy-llc.breezy.hr/"
-summary: "Piggy-llc is searching for a junior project manager that has great educational background or relevant experiences preferably in the fields of computer science or engineering."
+summary: "Piggy-llc is searching for a Junior Project Manager that has great educational background or relevant experiences preferably in the fields of computer science or engineering."
 summaryBackup: "Piggy-llc is looking for a junior project manager that has experience in: #management, #jira, #scrum."
-featured: 20
+featured: 17
 ---

 Joinpiggy.com is looking for a junior project manager to work with our development team.
 The selected candidate can expect to work in a fast-paced environment with a growing company.